About

 Felicia Naranjo Martinez

 Felicia earned a BA in English and Primary Teaching Certificate from the University of Colorado Boulder and holds an Associate Degree in Human Services from Metropolitan State University where she graduated Magna Cum Laude.
-She serves on the board of directors for the Santa Fe World Affairs Forum and POCACITO.
+She has served on the board of directors for the Santa Fe World Affairs Forum and Growing Up Boulder, and is currently serving on the board of POCACITO.

 Her interests include climate change mitigation, programs for youth that encourage and support social justice and the ongoing evolution of the European Union.
 On a lighter note, she enjoys time with family, walking in nature, esoteric studies, cooking, music and reading.